-Organizations can start with evaluating current wellness initiatives and thinking about ways to improve them.
-To ensure offerings and investments will resonate with the workforce, it can be helpful to survey employees first and see what they find most valuable and necessary for their overall well-being after two years of living through a pandemic.
+Organizations can start by evaluating current wellness initiatives and thinking about ways to improve them.
+To ensure offerings and investments will resonate with the workforce, it can be helpful to survey employees first and see what they find most valuable and necessary for their overall well-being.